 Product Management Glossary is a product management concept used by teams to make better decisions and deliver outcomes aligned with strategy.
 In practice, it shapes how work is prioritized, planned, and executed across discovery and delivery.When to use: Apply product management glossary when clarity, alignment, or tradeoffs are required to move from ideas to impact.When not to use: Avoid relying on product management glossary when the problem is undefined or when speed matters more than structure.Example: A product team uses product management glossary to align stakeholders, focus effort, and measure success against customer and business outcomes.

-In-Product Feedback explained for product managers—what it is, when to use it, and how it drives better product decisions.
+User Feedback Management Tool explained for product managers—what it is, when to use it, and how it drives better product decisions.

 The Portfolio Roadmap is a visual planning tool used to manage and prioritize a portfolio of projects or initiatives, communicate progress, and manage priorities.